 Almost six miles of hiking trails are available.
 The Creek Bottom Trail, a 2-mile loop on the floodplain, provides easy access to the creek for fishing or wildlife watching.
 The Woodland Edge Trail, a 1-mile loop that is wheelchair accessible for 0.6 mile.
 The Creek Bluff Trail overlooks Crooked Creek for 0.9 miles, where it joins the Woodland Stream Trail.
 The stream trail courses 0.6 miles of Ozark forest along a picturesque Crooked Creek tributary.
 Call for additional trail information 870-449-3484.

 The 3-D archery range at the center provides a challenge to beginning and advanced archers alike.
 Even non-archers will appreciate the wildlife-viewing opportunities found along the course.
 Twelve lanes are set with a variety of game animal targets, and are easily accessed by gravel and paved roads.
 The course is open Tuesday through Saturday by appointment.
-Stop by the center for range rules and score cards.
+Stop by the center to check in and for directions to the range.

 Bird and butterfly checklists are available at the on-site education building or online in the Facility Documents tab above.

 As its name indicates, the focus of FBCEC is conservation education.
 Educational opportunities are offered to a variety of groups and in several different ways.
 Professional development workshops for educators are regularly offered.
 Staff can provide programming on a wide range of wildlife, fisheries and habitat topics as well as a variety of outdoor skills experiences.
 Teachers are invited to plan and schedule field trips for students of any age.
 Scouts, 4-H and other groups may hold classes, camp, hike, or work on conservation projects.
 Summer programs and events feature conservation and outdoor recreation instruction for kids and families.
 The facility is also available as a meeting place for conservation and outdoor education groups.
 For announcements of public events, follow Fred Berry Conservation Education Center on Facebook or watch the center's web calendar.
 If you have questions or special programming needs, call Ken Forman at 870-449-3484 or send an email.